 A few days ago, I was roaming the alleys of Valletta, built by the Knights of St. John after the great siege of 1565.
-Traces of the Knights are visible all over the place.
+Traces of the Knights are visible all over the capital of Malta.
 For instance, their legacy can be seen from the city walls at Upper Barrakka Gardens, where I had a magnificent view over the Three Cities and Fort St. Angelo where the Knights lived before the siege.

 But Valletta, the baroque fortified city they created, is their masterpiece.
 I passed the statue of Jean de Valette, the 49th Grand Master who laid the foundation stone to Valletta in 1566, to gaze at the golden interior of St. John’s Co-Cathedral, where he is buried in the crypt.

 Valletta was one of the first European cities to be designed on a grid system, since it was constructed instead of naturally evolved over time.
 It’s very easy to navigate the grid and soon I stood outside the Palace of the Grand Master.